-The following types of manuscripts can be considered for peer-reviewed publication in SOIL and its discussion forum SOIL Discussions (SOILD):
+The following types of manuscripts can be considered for peer-reviewed publication in SOIL:

 - Research articles are based on primary data collected and present substantial and original findings.

 - Review articles should comprehensively summarize and especially synthesize the state-of-the-art science of specific subjects related to the scope of the journal.
 Depending on the subject and further characteristics, review articles are also eligible for inclusion in the Encyclopedia of Geosciences.
 If you are interested in this option, please see the author instructions and contact the editors of the encyclopedia.

 - Short communications report new methods or small data sets that have significant implications.